rahul-sharma4132/JS_Project/README.md

 ```

 **Issue:** MongoDB connection failed
-- Check your internet connection
-- Verify MongoDB Atlas cluster is running
+- Check your MongoDB service is running
-- Ensure connection string is correct in `backend/config/db.js`
+- Verify MongoDB connection string is correct in `backend/config/db.js`

-**Issue:** OpenAI API errors
+**Issue:** Anthropic API errors
-- Verify your OpenAI API key is valid
+- Verify your Anthropic API key is valid
-- Check your OpenAI account has sufficient credits
+- Check your Anthropic account has sufficient credits
 - Ensure the API key is set in your `.env` file

 **Issue:** Module not found errors